eProsima/Fast-DDS/examples/C++/UseCaseDemonstrator/README.txt

     Defines the storage policy for past samples.

-    + Keep Last: The History will save and give aaces to the alst "k" received samples.
-THis "k" number is called the History Depth and can be manually set too by the user.
+    + Keep Last: The History will save and give access to the alst "k" received samples.
+This "k" number is called the History Depth and can be manually set too by the user.
     + Keep All: The History will save and give access to all received samples until the maximum samples size of the History is reached.

+This parameter affects cases of "late-joining" Subscribers: Subscribers that come online after data transfers on a topic have started.

 - Keys